 Project a mathematical expression on the board that includes some or all of the following: addition/subtraction, multiplication/division, brackets, and exponents.

-Recommendation: start with whole numbers and then increase the level of complexity.
-Ask the students to solve it.
-Circulate and point out the approach of two or three students who do not have the same answer.
+Ask the students to solve the expression.
+Circulate and take note of the approach of two or three students who do not have the same answer.
 Take a picture of all the steps of each targeted student's work.
-For each station, project the approaches to solving.
-Give the students time to reflect individually.
-They must analyze the various solutions/comparison with their own and then take a position.
-Feedback and questioning are necessary in order to establish relationships with the many concepts required to master this content.
-Also, value different approaches to arrive at the correct answer.
+Reconvene as a whole group and project the different approaches to solving.
+Give the students time to reflect individually, analyze the various solutions with their own and then take a position as to which approach they think is correct.
+Feedback and questioning will be necessary to establish relationships with the many concepts required to master this content.
+Be careful to value the different approaches to arrive at the correct answer, and help students to understand that the conventions we use around the order of operations have been developed by mathematicians to ensure consistency in approach so that if we follow the conventions, we will all end up with the same answer.

 Examples of mathematical expression